javajavascript/fullstack-app-backend/README.md

 In Spring Tool Suite, application.properties, the datasource.url = jdbc:mysql://localhost:3306/fullstack where 3306 is the port and fullstack is the database name

-IMPORTANT: In Spring Tool Suite,  application.properties, make sure to set the MySQL database password!
-This password is based on the local device, so it can be different on different devices!
+**IMPORTANT**: In Spring Tool Suite,  application.properties, the database password is based on the local device, so it can be different on different devices!
+Make sure to set the database password for your local device's SQL Workbench!

 ## Connect Back End to Front end